OSQuery Project

 One of the major features of osquery is the support of SQL syntax to fetch information from endpoint devices.
 They can be codified and reviewed to meet specific requirements, allowing the users to reuse queries and scale them to fetch data from multiple devices.
 This can be executed without the need to reach out to all operating systems and devices that are present.

-Everything in SQL: When using SQL with osequery, select only !
+Everything in SQL:arrow-up-right When using SQL with osequery, select only !
 All mutation-based verbs exist, like INSERT, UPDATE, DELETE, and ALTER, but they do nothing, unless creating run-time tables or VIEWs, or using an extension.
 Mutation-based verbs are allowed in extensions, if the extension supports them.
 When working with several tables, they require a predicate for one of the columns and will not work without it.

 Instructions to add SQL-Based Queries